albar965/littlenavmap-manual/src/en/NETWORK.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The weather information from P3D and FSX is transferred through the connection via *Little Navconnect*.

-MSFS does not provide weather information at all.
+Note that neither MSFS 2020 nor MSFS 2024 provide any weather information.

 X-Plane
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^